You are viewing a story from harrypotterfanfiction.com

 And that was how—two tantrums and a whole lot of pointless bickering later—I found myself standing next to Potter outside the Gryffie common room, wearing all-black, carrying a large, shady-looking knapsack and ready to embark on yet another crazed, all-nighter mission through Hogwarts.

 Except this time, it wasn’t just stealing from school property.
 No. This time, it was much, much worse.

 I’m not talking about the brief, hour-long snoozes you take in the middle of the day.
 No, not that kind of catnap.
 What I'm talking about is something different.
 I am talking about actual, genuine feline abduction.

 Tonight, Potter and I were going to kidnap a cat.

 ...Filch’s cat, specifically.

-We are so going down.
+We were so going down.

 I responded with a petty, albeit effective, eyeroll.
 “Oh, you think you’re so witty, don’t you?”

 “Why are you doing this, Potter?”
 I blurted out suddenly, unable to contain myself any longer.
-“I can manage this perfectly fine by myself!”
+“I can manage this job perfectly fine by myself!”